-The STA Masters Level Medical Astrology Course is an advanced, part-time study course, offered only through direct correspondence with J. Lee Lehman, PhD.
-A 'hands-on' course, it uses primary sources and extensive chart work to fortify understanding of the concepts presented in the foundational, Practitioners Level Medical Astrology Course.
-The course is designed for astrologers who are willing to explore traditional methods and philosophical implications of classical medical astrology in depth, and who wish to gain sufficient mastery of all its complex concepts to be confident of communicating its theory and practice to other astrologers.
-This includes the clear understanding that medical astrology is a timing system, not a means of medical diagnosis or treatment, which are the purview of licensed medical professionals.
+The STA Masters Level Medical-Astrology Course is an advanced, part-time study course, offered through online seminar attendance with J. Lee Lehman, PhD.
+A ‘hands-on’ course, it uses primary sources and extensive chart work to fortify understanding of concepts presented in the Practitioners Level Medical-Astrology Course.
+The course is designed for astrologers who are willing to explore traditional methods and philosophical implications of classical medical- astrology in depth, and who wish to gain sufficient mastery of all its complex concepts, to be confident of communicating its theory and practice to other astrologers.
+This includes the clear understanding that medical-astrology is a timing system, not a means of medical diagnosis or treatment, which are the purview of licensed medical professionals.

-Having acquired a sound overview of medical astrological principles at practitioner level, these are now studied within the context of traditional and primary sources.
+Building upon the sound overview of medical- astrology principles acquired at practitioner level, all concepts are now studied within the context of traditional and primary sources.
 The course ensures maximum extraction of valuable information from each passage, and pushes the student to exercise critical thinking when placing historical sources into the most appropriate context.
 Students are led towards refined understanding of traditional medicine as a theory and philosophical system, with focus on how astrological principles are deeply embedded within it.

-The course works with sources from the era of Hippocrates, through the 17th century and beyond, to pursue the theoretical connections between Western medical astrology and other traditional medical systems, including Western herbalism.
-Students are also expected to research the works of renowned medical astrologers, and to elucidate the ways in which medical rulerships and astrological distinctions relate to conditions of excess and deficiency.
-Classic medical case studies from various periods of history are assessed, with critical examination of where sources are consistent with each other, where they diverge, and how they compare to living traditions which still use these ideas within societal beliefs about indigenous medicine.
+The course works with sources from the era of Hippocrates, through the 17th century and beyond, to pursue the theoretical connections between Western medical-astrology and other traditional medical systems, including Western herbalism.
+Students are also expected to research works of renowned medical-astrologers, and to elucidate ways in which medical rulerships and astrological distinctions relate to conditions of excess and deficiency.
+Classic case studies from various periods of history are assessed, with critical examination of where sources are consistent with each other, where they diverge, and how they compare to living traditions which still use these ideas within societal beliefs about indigenous medicine.

-The copious course notes, primary sources, and exercises provided greatly facilitate the assimilation of the relevant information.
-However, the intention of the course is to expose and rectify any gaps of knowledge or practice, so it requires a firm commitment from the student.
-The purpose of the course is to develop the student’s ability to reason through the material – not accepting statements at face value, but with a critical eye for inconsistencies and hidden assumptions.
+Copious course notes, primary sources, and exercises greatly facilitate assimilation of the relevant information.
+However, the intention of the course is to expose and rectify gaps of knowledge in practice, so it requires a firm commitment from the student.
+The purpose of the course is to develop the ability to reason through the material – not accepting statements at face value, but with a critical eye for inconsistencies and hidden assumptions.